microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chatmessage-update.md

 This method does not support federation.
 Only the user in the tenant who sent the message can perform data loss prevention (DLP) updates on the specified chat message.

 > [!NOTE]
-> When using this API in application permssions, it is metered.
+> When used with application permissions, it is metered.
 It supports the `model=A` payment model.
 For details, see [Payment models](/graph/teams-licenses#payment-models).
 If you don't specify a payment model in your query, the default [evaluation mode](/graph/teams-licenses#evaluation-mode-default-requirements) will be used.

 ## Permissions